 Get personalized feedback on your child’s speech progress.

 If you have been reading my blogs, you know that I have a three-year-old daughter and an eight-month-old son.

-Nicholas rolled for the first time at 2 months, started rolling at 4 months and is super close to crawling.
-His speech, though, is slower than Nora’s.
+Nicholas rolled for the first time at two months, started rolling at four months, and is super close to crawling.
+His speech progress, though, is slower than Nora’s.
 Although he makes sounds, he isn’t babbling as much as she was at his age.

-I`m telling you this information so you can have peace of mind.
+I’m sharing this information with you to give some peace of mind.
 Kids will develop their skills at different rates.
-Gender plays a role, as well as birth order.
-I am convinced Nicholas is a mover because he’s trying to keep up with Nora and tries very hard to be everywhere that my husband and I are.
+Both gender, as well as birth order, plays a role.
+I am convinced Nicholas is a mover because he’s trying to keep up with Nora, and tries very hard to be everywhere that my husband and I are.

-I always tell parents that if they are concerned, talk to the doctor.
+I always tell parents that if they are concerned, call your pediatrician.
 It’s better to be wrong, than to wait.
 The earlier intervention starts, the better!

 To get more insights about your child’s speech and language milestones, feel free to get a FREE personalized feedback on your child’s speech progress, reviewed by certified speech therapist.

 Leave them in the comments!
 If you want to get a personal answer from our speech therapist, write to

 The author’s views are entirely his or her own and may not necessarily reflect the views of Blub Blub Inc. All content provided on this website is for informational purposes only and is not intended to be a substitute for independent professional medical judgement, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.